Knafeh: History

 Ibn Sayyar al-Warraq's tenth century Arabic cookbook, Kitab al-Tabikh (Book of Dishes), which documented many recipes from Abbasid courts, does not mention or describe knafeh.
 However, it does feature a chapter on qatayif, an Arabic pancake dumpling dessert that originated in the Fatamid Empire.
-The 13th century cookbook, Kitab al tabikh fi-l-Maghrib wa-l-Andalus (Book of Dishes from Maghreb and Al-Andalus), of unknown author, gives a number of recipes for knafeh, which it describes as a pancake dumpling thinner than qatayif prepared on a flat pan.
-Some of the knafeh recipes in the cookbook call for layering the thin pancake with fresh cheese, baking it, and topping it with honey and rose syrup.
+The 13th century cookbook, Kitab al tabikh fi-l-Maghrib wa-l-Andalus (Book of Dishes from Maghreb and Al-Andalus), of unknown authorship, provides a number of recipes for knafeh, which it describes as a pancake dumpling thinner than qatayif prepared on a flat pan.
+Some call for layering the thin pancake with fresh cheese, baking it, and topping it with honey and rose syrup.

 Ibn al-Jazari gives an account of a 13th-century Mamluk period market inspector who rode through Damascus at night ensuring the quality of knafeh, qatayif, and other foods associated with Ramadan.
-Over time, new knafeh preparation methods were developed, including a technique of dripping thin batter onto a metal sheet from a perforated container, creating hair-like strings.
-A mid-15th century Ottoman Turkish translation of Muhammad bin Hasan al-Baghdadi's Kitab al-Tabikh added several new contemporary knafeh recipes, though it does not specify where they originated from.
-Today, knafeh is served throughout the Middle East, although it is "particularly associated with Nablus" and considered to be a "cultural touchstone for Palestinian identity".
+Over time, new preparation methods were developed, including a technique of dripping thin batter onto a metal sheet from a perforated container, creating hair-like strings.
+A mid-15th century Ottoman Turkish translation of Muhammad bin Hasan al-Baghdadi's Kitab al-Tabikh added several new contemporary knafeh recipes, but does not specify where they originated.

+Modern era

-According to historian Mary Isin, cheese-filled knafeh does not appear in any historical records prior to the 19th century, Turkish and Arabic Damascene recipes from the 18th century always used different nuts as filling.
+According to historian Mary Isin, cheese-filled knafeh does not appear in any historical records prior to the 19th century.
+Turkish and Arabic Damascene recipes from the 18th century always used different nuts as filling.
+An 1844 dictionary for Syrian and Egyptian Arabic by Swedish orientalist Jacob Berggren mentions a knafeh made of string dough and qaymaq, a sort of cooked cream.
+Food historian Daniel Newman cites an 1885 cookbook published in Beirut as the earliest documented example of a cheese-filled variant.
+The 1885 Beirut cookbook Ustadh al-Tabbakhin by author Khalil Khattar Sarkis provided four recipes for knafeh: cheese-filled, burma (rolled), mafroukeh (where knafeh pastry is rubbed by hand to soften it), and knafeh basma, which is made with two layers of pastry.
+Gustaf Dalman described in 1935 knafeh basma made with sweetened cheese between two layers of pastry being made in Sidon and Jerusalem.

+The book "Comparative Encyclopedia of Aleppo" by Syrian author Khayr al-Din al-Asadi, completed in 1971 and published posthumously in 1981, described 10 different kinds of knafeh, including Nabulsi knafeh.